yutail/HomeSensorManager/USAGE.md

 # Usage

 ## Import Service Files
-At first, you should import all `.aidl` files and `Device class` java files in your Android application project. `Device class` java files include RaritanDevice.java, VerisDevice.java, VeraDevice.java and java files under the VeraSensor directory.
-These class files have all implemented `Parcelable` interface which can be used for pass objects over Android IPC. **IMPORTANT** These imported files in your application project should have the same package path as they are in the HomeSystem
+At first, you should import all `.aidl` files and `Device class` java files into your Android application project. `Device class` java files include RaritanDevice.java, VerisDevice.java, VeraDevice.java and java files under the VeraSensor directory.
+These class files have all implemented `Parcelable` interface which can be used for pass objects over Android IPC. **IMPORTANT** These imported files in your application project should have the same package path as they are in the HomeSystem service.

 ## SensorReportService Interface
+This interface

 ## VeraService Interface